 Pigeon Forge, Tennessee is an incredibly popular vacation destination nestled in the beautiful Smoky Mountains.
-Most people think of it as a family destination and while it offers tons for families, it has a lot for Millennials, too.
-Here are 10 things for Millennials to do in Pigeon Forge.
+Most people think of it as a family destination and while it offers tons for families, it has a lot for millennials, too.
+Here are 9 things for millennials to do in Pigeon Forge.

 1. Stay At The Black Fox Lodge

-The Black Fox Lodge is Pigeon Forge’s newest hotel.
+The Black Fox Lodge combines rustic Southern charm and modern style.
 Enjoy free wi-fi, spacious rooms, a complimentary hot breakfast, 24-hour fitness center, onsite restaurant and bar, fire pit area, and outdoor pool with a slide.
 The hotel is in the heart of Pigeon Forge so you can walk to several of these attractions.

 2. Enjoy Appetizers At Bullfish